Drinking plenty of water every day is essential for good health. Australian tap water is the best choice for staying well hydrated.

 If the body doesn’t have enough water (known as dehydration), it won’t function as well.
 People who don’t drink enough water every day are at greater risk of kidney stones, problems with their heart valves and some kinds of cancer.
 Even minor dehydration can affect physical and mental performance.

 Drinking water is also essential for the health of your mouth.
 Drinking water in most parts of Australia contains fluoride, which helps to protect against tooth decay.
 Water is also needed for the body to make saliva, which is important for washing food away from the teeth and helping you chew, taste, swallow and digest food.

 The amount of water that someone should drink varies greatly from person to person.
 It depends on how your individual metabolism works, what the temperature is, what you eat, your age and whether you have a medical condition.
 It’s especially important for children and older people to drink enough water.

 We get about one fifth of the water we need from food and the rest from drinking fluids.
 The body gets rid of water throughout the day through breathing and sweating, as well as by going to the toilet.

-As a general rule, men need about 10 cups of fluids every day and women need about 8 cups (add another cup per day if you are pregnant or breastfeeding).
-Babies need 0.7 to 0.8 litres of fluid per day from breast milk or formula, while children need between 4 cups (for 1-year-olds) and 6 to 8 cups per day (for teenagers).
+As a general rule, men need about 10 cups of fluids every day and women need about 8 cups (add another cup a day if you are pregnant or breastfeeding).
+Babies need 0.7 to 0.8 litres of fluid a day from breast milk or formula, while children need between 4 cups (for 1-year-olds) and 6 to 8 cups a day (for teenagers).
 In Australia, 1 cup is equivalent to 250ml.

 You can get water from any fluids — including tea and coffee, fruit juice and soft drinks.
 But be careful how much of these you drink since they can make you put on weight, damage your teeth and have an unwanted stimulant effect.